p00f/cphelper.nvim/README.md

 	```lua
 	use {'p00f/cphelper.nvim', rocks = 'http', requires = 'nvim-lua/plenary.nvim'}
 	```
-	- Otherwise see your neovim lua version using `:version` (the third line) (LuaJIT is 5.1) and then install it from luarocks using
+	- Otherwise, see your neovim Lua version using `:version` (the third line) (LuaJIT is 5.1) and then install it from luarocks using
-	`sudo luarocks install http --lua-version 5.1` (For installing using luarocks, you need to have lua 5.1 installed, most distros ship 5.4 by default so you need to install other packages for example `lua51` on archlinux.)
+	`sudo luarocks install http --lua-version 5.1` (For installing using luarocks, you need to have lua 5.1 installed, most distros ship 5.4 by default, so you need to install other packages, for example `lua51` on archlinux.)

 ## Instructions
 - Use `:CphReceive` and press the "parse task" button in the extension to prepare files.
 This will open an empty solution file in your preferred language.
 (See )
 - `:CphTest [numbers]` to test your solution.
-If testcase number(s) is specified, only those cases are run, otherwise all cases are run.
+If test case number(s) is specified, only those are run, otherwise, all cases are run.
 - `:CphRetest [numbers]` to test the same binary without recompiling.
 - `:CphEdit [number]` to edit/add a testcase.
 - `:CphDelete [numbers]` to delete testcases.